Blog

 Lumbar Support

 The lumbar region, or lower back, has a natural inward curve.
 Without proper support, this curve can flatten, leading to muscle strain and pain.
-A 2008 study highlights the importance of lumbar support in reducing lower back pain.
+A 2008 study highlights the importance of lumbar support in reducing sore back pain.
 The study found that chairs with good lumbar support can significantly decrease discomfort and improve posture, particularly for those who spend long hours sitting.

 Here are some guidelines to consider when looking for proper lumbar support in ergonomic chairs.